 Thank you very much.. and thank you for your earth kind roses..

 I know that using a subsoiler will help aerate clay areas of a field, but are there any other things that I can do to help it turn into better topsoil?
 I'm in Lee county, and the fields are on a gentle slope.
 I only have 10 acres.
 I feel like any fertilizer I put on it runs off in the rains that have been pretty substantial at any one time lately around Giddings.

 Perhaps just aerating it every 2 or 3 years will help?
 I have cattle on it so I plan on doing a few acres at a time while hot-wiring it off for a few weeks in the early spring.

-Lee County TX pastures and grazing almost 5 years ago
+Lee County Texas pastures and grazing about 5 years ago

 In early 2015 I emailed a question about implementing something to control Sand Burrs in an improved coastal field, You advised to spray 1.5 ounces of Pastora per acre in March 2015 as a pre emergent.
 I did this and got about a 98% effective rate.
 I did the same thing in March 2016 with very poor results (20% effective).
 I shredded the pasture in August and where I shredded nothing but sand burrs grew.
 Can you offer some advice on what went wrong and where to go from here.